deveel/deveel.webhooks/docs/getting_started.md

 After this, an instance of `IOptions<WebhookDeliveryOptions>` is available for injection in the webhook services or in your code.

-## Dependency Pattern
+Given the design of the service, it will also be possible to access a webhook-specific instance of `IOptions<WebhookDeliveryOptions>` for a given webhook type, using the `IOptionsSnapshot<TOptions>` service, using the type name of the webhook as the key (eg. `IOptionsSnapshot<WebhookSenderOptions>.Get("MyWebhook")`).

+### Manual Configuration

-If you want to let the services to access the available instance of the `IConfiguration` after the build of the service provider, you can use another overload.
+If you prefer to configure the service manually, you can use the `AddWebhooks` overload that accepts an instance of `WebhookSenderOptions` as parameter.

 ``` csharp
 using System;